pipidog/DFTtoolbox/README.md

 the output .npz file can also let you load the data in numpy standard format immediately, so you can postprocess your data in Python framework easily.

-# Is there a quick tutorials?
+# Is there a quick tutorial?
 Yes, check (/examples/).
 There is a simple example FeO.
 I believe anyone can learn how to use it in a few minutes.
 You will find it only needs very few necesary input variabless to initialize or postprocess a DFT calculation.